-Jumbo Loan vs. Conventional Loan: Here’s What to Know
+Jumbo Loan vs. Conventional Loan: What You Need to Know

 Jumbo and conventional loans are used to finance most of the homes in the U.S. housing market.
 High down payments, credit scores, and financial health are critical to getting the right mortgage.